Excellence that withstands the test of time. It’s the St. James way.

 Architects from the Minnesota firm of E.P.
 Bassford outfitted the four-story Italianate structure in grand style with handsome furnishings, Brussels carpets in the lobby and English velvet carpet in the second floor ladies’ parlor.

 On opening night, guests marveled at the hotel’s modern features, including steam heat, hot and cold running water, gas on every floor and a state-of-the-art kitchen.

 Overnight, the St. James became the hub of Red Wing.
-The first floor included three dining rooms, the kitchen, office and baggage storage while the lower level featured a parlor, billiard hall, barbershop, public baths and four water closets.
+The first floor included three timeless dining rooms, a kitchen, office and baggage storage while the lower level featured a parlor, billiard hall, barbershop, public baths and four water closets.
 The second floor featured a ladies parlor, bridal suite and two ladies’ water closets.
 An elegant ballroom occupied the fourth floor.

-Located within walking distance from the Red Wing train depot and the steamboat docks, the hotel was booked to capacity every night with travelers and boarders.
+Located within walking distance from the Red Wing Depot and the steamboat docks, the hotel was booked to capacity every night with travelers and boarders.
 The St. James chefs developed such a renowned reputation that the railroad adjusted its timetables to allow passengers to disembark and enjoy dinners here.
 Luminaries such as President Rutherford B. Hayes were among the more famous guests.

 Red Wing, Minnesota

 Short Story: Our Ski Jumping Hall of Fame highlights the sport’s heyday in the 1920s and 30s.
 National tournaments held here in 1928 and 1936 attracted jumpers and enthusiasts worldwide.

 Stay in the Jewel.
 Play in the Crown.